SharePoint: Classic vs Modern Sites

 Another common way to architect classic sites could look like this:

 Each of these layouts have pros and cons, however Microsoft have a new way of creating SharePoint online structures.
 With the introduction of “modern” SharePoint comes new templates.

 These new templates have a different layout than classic and are treated as separate sites that can be connected to another root site (Hubs).
 As a result, it might look something like this:

 When creating a modern site using the built-in templates you are asked for a site name.
 SharePoint then creates an Office 365 group associated with the new team site.
 Once the new site is provisioned you can connect it to a Hub site.
 Following this, it will inherit the navigation from all the other sites connected to the same Hub site.

-Download our free SharePoint Templates
+Check out our SharePoint Templates

 SharePoint based systems and templates from Betasoft use fully modern interfaces and, in most cases, are configured to integrate with other areas in Office 365.